AdobeDocs/experience-platform.nl-NL/help/segmentation/pql/comparison-functions.md

 ## Greater than or equal to

-De functie `>=` (groter dan of gelijk aan) wordt gebruikt om te controleren of de eerste waarde groter dan of gelijk is aan de tweede waarde.
+De functie `>=` (groter dan of gelijk aan) wordt gebruikt om te controleren of de eerste waarde groter dan of gelijk aan de tweede waarde is.

 **Indeling**